 Core tip: Lymphovascular invasion (LVI) is suggested to be an obligatory step in tumor progression toward metastasis, but its genetic mechanisms in colorectal cancer (CRC) have not been fully understood.
-This study showed that LVI was significantly associated with features of aggressive tumors and reduced survival in CRC, and its development might correlate with inflammation, epithelial-mesenchymal transition, angiogenesis and matrix remodeling.
+This study showed that LVI was significantly associated with features of aggressive tumors and reduced survival in CRC, and its development might correlate with inflammation, epithelial-mesenchymal transition, angiogenesis, and matrix remodeling.
 We also constructed a DNA copy number alteration classifier that could estimate the LVI status with high accuracy, which might contribute to the management of CRC.

 Jiang HH, Zhang ZY, Wang XY, Tang Y, Liu HL, Wang AL, Li HG, Tang EJ, Lin MB.
 Prognostic significance of lymphovascular invasion in colorectal cancer and its association with genomic alterations.
 World J Gastroenterol 2019; In press